GSA/idmanagement.gov/_partners/ficampc.md

 4. Decision – If all information is verified and validated, the vendor and product are listed on the product list available at [idmanagement.gov/acquisition-professionals/#products]({{site.baseurl}}/acquisition-professionals/#products){:target="_blank"}{:rel="noopener noreferrer"}.

+5. Maintenance – Vendors are required to provide timely updates with changes within their product certification.

-5. Removal – If a vendor fails to provide accurate information or an issue is found that brings into question the security and resiliency, the product is moved to the [Removed Product List]({{site.baseurl}}/removed-products-list/) and the community is notified of its removal through idmanagement.gov, ICAMSC, and Digital identity Community of Practice, as well as federal acquisition
+6. Removal – If a vendor fails to provide accurate information or an issue is found that brings into question the security and resiliency, the product is moved to the [Removed Product List]({{site.baseurl}}/removed-products-list/) and the community is notified of its removal through idmanagement.gov, ICAMSC, and Digital identity Community of Practice, as well as federal acquisition